caloni/journal/journal.md

 "Seu corpo é uma máquina bioquímica, você pode produzir a química e o estado que você quiser, sem usar drogas, que viciam e danificam as células.
 Aprenda sobre respirações, meditação e outras técnicas para que você viva o estado que procura de maneira saudável, sem depender de nada ou de ninguém.
 Em frente meu amigo, tenho certeza de que o mundo voltará a ser colorido para você."

 # Why You Should Take Steps to Eliminate Grains From Your Diet
-2024-07-23 quotes body
+2024-07-23 quotes

-So, how much carbohydrate should you eat?
+"So, how much carbohydrate should you eat?
 As a general rule, a healthy person can think of the answer to this question in this way: the quantity of carbohydrate consumed during a meal should be no more than what you need to replenish the glycogen stores in your liver and muscles, unless you are exercising immediately after a meal.
 Any excess carbohydrate that remains in the body is what your liver converts into triglycerides that get stored in your fat cells.
 When your fat cells are full, the excess glucose remains in your bloodstream.
-This means that if you tend to be sedentary, you don’t need many complex carbohydrates.
+This means that if you tend to be sedentary, you don’t need many complex carbohydrates."

 # Até que as Cores Acabem
 2024-07-23 movies